dreadwail/dotfiles/symlinks/.atom/packages/language-babel/README.md

 ## GraphQL Code Highlighting

 language-babel supports highlighting of GraphQL code within JavaScript files.
-For highlighting `.graphql` and `.gql` files see it's sister grammar - [language-graphql-lb](https://atom.io/packages/language-graphql-lb).
+For highlighting `.graphql` and `.gql` files see its sister grammar - [language-graphql](https://atom.io/packages/language-graphql).

  Inside JavaScript, GraphQL enclosed in back-ticks, a.k.a.
 Quasi or template strings are highlighted.
 Other GraphQL structures, notably types, are supported by the Flow component of this package.

  Strings that have one of three prefixes/tags are parsed by the grammar to highlight the code enclosed.

  ```
- Relay.QL`This is how Relay.QL uses template strings`
+ Relay.QL`This is how Relay uses template strings`

+ graphql`This is how Relay will use template strings`

  gql`This is how Apollo for GraphQL uses template strings`